Interoperable Web GIS Solutions

 |OpenLayers (browser based web GIS client/viewer – a Java script library)|

 |Introduction and hands on exercises about selected core components:|

 |3.
 Publishing data as WMS (Web Mapping Services)|

 |4.
 Viewing and interacting with data in a web browser environment or with other clients|

-The class will be presented by Karsten Vennemann who has several years of experience with FOSS4G software and has lead numerous workshops in GIS throughout his 14 year career in GIS.
+Instructor: The class will be presented by Karsten Vennemann who has several years of experience with FOSS4G software and has lead numerous workshops in GIS throughout his 18 year career in GIS.

 To get an idea about the most advanced and popular web GIS components download the presentation Implementing Web GIS Solutions using open source software.

-Registration: Please contact us via email or call 206 905 1711 if you like to register or have additional questions
+Please contact us via email or call 206 905 1711 if you have additional questions about the class content.